dr33k/seven-sniffer/README.md

 Scans ports for a given IP address host logging their status on the console

+Todo:

-Writes TCP packets to files generated for each port
+* Write sniffed packets to pcap files for each port

 RUN